 The vision of Duke Head and Neck Surgery & Communication Sciences is to be a global leader in promoting healthier connections with the world.
+Our education, research, and patient care efforts are focused on otolaryngology (ENT), audiology, and speech pathology.

 Multidisciplinary Patient Care

-The Duke Division of Head and Neck Surgery & Communication Sciences offers highly skilled surgical expertise embedded in multidisciplinary, comprehensive and state-of-the-art care for the full spectrum of communication, swallowing, hearing, and head and neck disorders.
+The Duke Division of Head and Neck Surgery & Communication Sciences offers highly skilled surgical expertise embedded in multidisciplinary, comprehensive and state-of-the-art care for the full spectrum of communication, swallowing, hearing, otolaryngology (ENT), and head and neck disorders.

-The Duke Division of Head and Neck Surgery & Communication Sciences is at the forefront of clinical research and trials that seek to improve treatment for hearing and balance disorders, head and neck cancer, and voice, speech, and swallowing disorders.
+The Duke Division of Head and Neck Surgery & Communication Sciences is at the forefront of clinical research and trials that seek to improve treatment for otolaryngology, hearing and balance disorders, head and neck cancer, and voice, speech, and swallowing disorders.

 Accredited by the Accreditation Council for Graduate Medical Education, the Duke OHNS residency program offers a range and depth of experiences to equip residents to become leaders in their specialty, whether in academic or independent practice.
 Learn more about the otolaryngology residency program, including program structure, goals, and how to apply.